aws-samples/amazon-sagemaker-notebook-instance-customization/README.md

 1. open `/home/ec2-user/SageMaker/initsmnb/change-fontsize.sh` in a text editor,
 2. go to the section that customizes the terminal,
 3. then change the fontsize (default is 10) to another value of your choice.

+## 5.3.
+Experimental Tweaks

+Advance users may want to explore and enable the experimental tweaks.
+These are off by default, and must be enabled by modifying `~/SageMaker/initsmnb/setup-my-sagemaker.sh` to set `ENABLE_EXPERIMENTAL=1`.
+Please refers to the script itself to find out the details of the tweaks.

+Presently, these are the experimental tweaks:

+- disable the git extension for Jupyter Lab.
+This is aimed for power users who primarily use git from CLI, and do not want to be distracted by Jupyter Lab's frequent refreshes on the lower-left status bar.

+- enable SageMaker local mode.

+- relocate docker's data-root to persistent area `~/SageMaker/.initsmnb.d/docker/`, so that your `docker images` won't show empty images anymore (provided you've docker build or pull before).

+- relocate docker's tmpdir to persistent area `~/SageMaker/.initsmnb.d/tmp/`, so that you can build large custom images that require more space than what `/tmp` (i.e., on root volume) provides.

+  - a secondary benefit is to allow SageMaker local mode to run with S3 input that's larger than what `/tmp` (i.e., on root volume) provides.
+Please note SageMaker local mode will copy the S3 input to the docker's tmpdir, but upon completion the SDK won't remove the tmp dir.
+Hence, you need to manually remove the temporary S3 inputs from the persistent docker's tmpdir.

 # 6. Related Projects